Missouri Disability Discrimination Attorney

 Experienced Legal Representation Against Disability Discrimination in St. Louis County

 All individuals should not be discriminated against for their actual or perceived disability.
 Whether this takes the form of unfair treatment or harassing behavior, an employer is legally prohibited from singling out a disabled employee in the workplace.
-If you have experienced such discriminatory behavior, you have the right to take legal action against your employer.
-The employment lawyers at Riggan Law Firm, LLC represent individuals who believe that they have been discriminated against due to their disability.
+If you have experienced such discriminatory conduct, you have the right to take legal action against your employer.
+The employment lawyers at Riggan Law Firm, LLC represent individuals who believe they have been discriminated against due to disability.

 Examples of disability discrimination include:

 - Termination or differential treatment of a worker because of their actual or perceived disability